 - Regular parent teacher interviews.

-- Parent-friendly report formats and student portfolios to better inform parents about their child’s progress.
+- Parent-friendly report formats to better inform parents about their child’s progress.

 - Parents being encouraged to discuss issues with class teachers as they arise.

 - Tracking children’s progress and informing and consulting with parents if there are any problems.

 - Individual learning plans (ILP) so parents and teachers can work together to assist children if they are having problems with learning.

 Parents can be involved in many important roles within the school including: School Council, Parents and Friends Association, working bees, volunteering in the library, the Stephanie Alexander Kitchen Garden program, helping in the classroom, on excursions and school camps and by volunteering their expertise and experience in a range of areas.

 Download a copy of the Prep Student Induction Booklet below.

 Seesaw is a platform for the students to share their work and create a digital portfolio.
 Students “show what they know” using photos, videos, drawings, text, PDFs, and links.
 It’s simple to get student work in one place and share with families, and nothing is shared without teacher approval.
 Seesaw has been extensively used across the school during Remote Learning.